ThomasAitken/scrapy-sessions/README.md

 This will allow you to interact with the `spider.sessions` attribute, in order to inspect, clear and renew sessions (see [*usage*](#usage)).
 It will also give you access to the response cookies via `response.meta["cookies"]`.

 ### [Profiles](#profiles)
+This is a separate add-on that hooks onto the sessions.

-After doing the above, add the following to `settings.py`:
+After changing `settings.py` as above, add the following:
 `SESSIONS_PROFILES_SYNC: True`.

 Then create a `profiles.py` file at the head of your project similar to the following: